mattgerken/asana-tracking/README.md

   <img src="https://github.com/mattgerken/asana-tracking/blob/main/pics/export.PNG?raw=true" width="40%">
 </p>

-In creating our team's Agile norms, we decided not to add meetings as tasks in Asana, since that would have been a laborious undertaking.
-Alternatively, I tracked each team member's time spent in meetings in a separate Excel spreadsheet using their Outlook calendars ("meetings" included work meetings, sick leave, vacation time, and other appointments).
+In creating your team's Agile norms, decide how to treat meeting time.
+Meeting time could be added as "tasks" in Asana (a potentially laborious undertaking for everyone across the team).
+Alternatively, each team member's time spent in meetings can be tracked in a separate Excel spreadsheet (which I have done for this example) using Outlook calendars ("meetings" included work meetings, sick leave, vacation time, and other appointments) or other more direct methods.

 Reporting starts by loading both the Asana data extract and meetings spreadsheet into R. For the sake of this walkthrough, I created fake data for a hypothetical team with the following characteristics:

 - 5 team members
 - 5 workstreams with meeting time tracked separately
-- Current week of March 11th - 15th
+- Current week is March 11th - 15th

 The custom **"Effort level"** field tracked level of effort (in hours) for each task.
-I converted these into points using the conversion **1 hour = 0.5 points**.
+I converted these task-hours into points using the conversion **1 hour = 0.5 points**.

 ```{r}
 # load libraries